samipourquoi/endbot/README.md

     is_local: true
     # The full path to the server's main folder.
     local_folder_path: path/to/server_folder
-    # In milliseconds.
-How often the tail checks for log file changes.
-    # Only needed if it is a local server.
-    file_watch_interval: 500
     # The folder you want the server's backups to be stored in
     backup_folder_path: path/to/backup_folder
     # If true, a backup will be automatically created on an interval
     auto_backups: false
     # The time in between automatic backups.
 Time in hours.
     backup_interval: 24
     # Your server's ip.
 Use host.docker.internal if the server is hosted
     # on your machine and you're using docker.
     host: host.docker.internal
     # Your server's rcon port.